 27. Art class

-There are a variety of different art classes for kids, such as pottery making, drawing, acting, etc. Check at Kidpass.com for activities in your area.
+There are various art classes for kids, such as pottery making, drawing, acting, etc. Check at Kidpass.com for activities in your area.
+The prices vary depending on the class and where you live, but I’m sure you can find something cool and affordable.

 UNDER $50.
 PRICES FROM $20 TO $100